tanin47/superintendent/README.md

 - [x] Restore query of the table

 v2.1.0
+- [x] Load in-memory
-- [ ] Delete table when closing a sheet
+- [x] Delete table when closing a sheet
 - [ ] Loading dialog when adding or removing CSV with a cancel button
 - [ ] Double click and open files immediately
 - [ ] Drop a file on the app
 - [ ] Support adding multiple CSVs
 - [ ] Save and open workspace
+  - Use sqlite backup api
+- [ ] Make the menu.
+Move vim/normal to menu.
-- [ ] Disable toggling developer tool
+  - Disable toggling developer tool

 v2.2.0
 - [ ] Sort column